mxn42/cv/en/cv.md

 <a data-toc-label="About" data-toc-icon="bx-message-square-detail"></a>
 \
-My overall experience of more than 20 years, I have worked at Zodiac Systems (now part of Orion Innovation), Quest Software (Dell), and JetBrains.
-My current expertise is in the JavaScript stack.
-I hold a master’s degree in Math and CS from Moscow Pedagogical State University.
+Most of my experience has been working for large international companies Zodiac Systems (now part of Orion Innovation), Quest Software (Dell), and JetBrains.
+Currently, I am in the JavaScript stack.
+I have a master's degree in Mathematics and CS from Moscow State Pedagogical University.

 I'm deeply into JavaScript, and more I'm a JS fan.
 I have experience with other languages, including Python, and I'm sure JavaScript is the best.